Agent Workflow

 hence task next --json plan.spl, pick the first

-task from the assigned array, claim it, do the work, and loop."
-The JSON output
+item from the next_actions array, run its command to claim it, do the

-makes it trivial to build reliable agentic loops without brittle text parsing.
+work, and loop."
+The JSON output makes it trivial to build reliable agentic loops without

 Claiming a Task